Turkish high-speed YHT train

 How to buy tickets

-How to buy tickets: The sleepers often sell out, so book as soon as booking opens, 30 days before departure.
+How to buy tickets: The sleepers often sell out, so book as soon as you can.

 Back to top

-Regular regional trains link Izmir Basmane station with Selçuk, the station for Ephesus, Çamlık, the station for the resort of Kusadasi, and Denizli for the magnificent natural springs at Pamukkale, simply buy a ticket at the station and hop on.
-Izmir to Selçuk is 78 km by train, the ruins at Ephesus are 3.8 km from the modern town of Selçuk, it can be walked or you can take a dolmus (local minibus).
-For the Istanbul to Denizli Pamukkale Express overnight train, see above.
+Regional trains link Izmir Basmane station with Selçuk (the station for Ephesus), Çamlık (the closest station to the resort of Kusadasi), and Denizli for the natural springs at Pamukkale.
+Izmir to Selçuk is 78 km by train, the ruins at Ephesus are 3.8 km from the modern town of Selçuk, it can be walked or you can take a taxi or dolmus (local minibus).
+For travel between Istanbul and Denizli, see above.

 Izmir ► Selçuk (Ephesus) ► Denizli (Pamukkale)